Leading Economic Growth (Online)

 Today, powerful new tools allow countries to better chart the road ahead, identify the obstacles to prosperity and define actions that can lead to economic growth.
 This new approach focuses on expanding a country's set of productive capabilities and expressing them in a more diverse and complex set of products and services.
 It also calls for countries, regions and cities to rethink economic strategies and build organizations that are capable of unlocking new prosperity.

 Leading Economic Growth brings together leading experts in economic development with practitioners from around the globe to focus on practical approaches to shared growth and development.
 Led by Professor Ricardo Hausmann and Professor Matt Andrews, the curriculum provides a framework for understanding economic growth, as well as sophisticated tools for diagnosis, decision making, and implementation.

 In this ten-week program, you will have the opportunity to apply the concepts, frameworks, and tools you learn to your economic growth challenge that you are addressing in your city, region or country.
 To successfully complete this program, you will be required to complete all ten individual assignments and attend all ten peer learning group sessions.
 These program elements will help you develop a strategy that you can implement to promote economic growth in your city, region, or country.
 Participants are expected to commit a minimum of three hours/week to live sessions and approximately five hours/week to self-study time.

-Access a draft program schedule here.
+Access a sample program schedule from the previous session here.